A powwow is a celebration and gathering of First Nations and provides an exceptional opportunity for the public to experience Indigenous culture.

 Various First Nations bands hold powwows that are open to the public in the Metro Vancouver area.

 The festivities usually include traditional dancing, art, music, food, market stalls and the wearing of traditional and ceremonial dress.
-Powwows are educational, entertaining, beautiful and culturally significant events.
+Powwows are educational, entertaining, and culturally significant events.

 Squamish Nation Youth Powwow

-The Squamish Nation Youth Powwow is an annual event that takes place at the Capilano Reserve Park at 100 Mathias Road which is in West Vancouver but accessed via Capilano Road in North Vancouver.
+The Squamish Nation Youth Powwow is an annual event that takes place at the Capilano Reserve Park at 100 Mathias Road, which is in West Vancouver but accessed via Capilano Road in North Vancouver.
 The event is open to the public and all are welcome.

 Activities at the West Vancouver powwow include Indigenous dance competitions, a salmon BBQ and vendors selling Aboriginal art, crafts, souvenirs and artisan products.
 There are also food vendors serving Indian tacos, barbecued salmon, bannock and other refreshments.

-In 2023 the event happened on July 14th to 16th.
+In 2024 the event happened on July 5th to 7th.
 See our article about the Squamish Nation Youth Powwow for more information.

 Talking Stick Festival